Farm Crime: Season 2 (2021)

+Season 3 (2023)

 Reception

 The show has been praised for looking at the crimes with intelligence and respect.
 At the end of 2018, Farm Crime was named as one of the “25 most binge-worthy TV shows of 2018” by NOW Magazine.
 It also received positive reviews from Canadian entertainment websites, and was cited for its unique spin on the true crime genre.

-Awards & Nominations
+Awards and nominations

 The first season of Farm Crime was nominated for the Best Web Program or Series in Non-Fiction under the Digital Media category at the 2019 Canadian Screen Awards.
 The first season was also nominated for Best Web Non-Fiction Series at the Banff World Media Festival in the same year.
 At the T.O.
 Webfest in 2019, the series was nominated for the IWCC Canadian Spotlight and Best Cinematography awards, and won the Best Canadian Series and Best Documentary Series awards.

+The second season of Farm Crime won the Best Web Program or Series, Non-Fiction award in the 2022 Canadian Screen Awards, and director and writer Kathleen Jayme was nominated for the Best Writing, Web Program or Series award for Invasion of the Murder Hornets.
+In the 2022 T.O.
+Webfest, it was nominated for best documentary series, best editing and best cinematography, and won the award for best original score.

+The third season of Farm Crime was nominated for the Best Web Program or Series, Non-Fiction award in the 2024 Canadian Screen Awards, and director and writer Maya Annik Bedward was nominated for the Best Direction, Web Program or Series award for Pigeon Ponzi.
+In the 2024 T.O.
+Webfest, season three was nominated for best English Canadian series and won the genre award for best documentary series.